biostar-dev/g-sdk/docs/_apis/door.md

 {: #DualAuthType }

 dualAuthTimeout
-: The maximum interval in seconds between the two user's authentications.
+: The maximum interval in seconds between the two authentications.
 That is, the second user should authenticate within this timeout after the first user's authentication.

 dualAuthGroupIDs
 : See [dualAuthType](#DualAuthType).
 Maximum 16 access groups can be set as dual authentication groups.